Geography of Hungary

 The major rivers in the country are the Danube and Tisza.
 The Danube is navigable within Hungary for 418 kilometers.
 The Tisza River is navigable for 444 km in the country.
-Less important rivers include the Drava along the Croatian border, the Rába, the Szamos, the Sió, and the Ipoly along the Slovakian border.
+Less important rivers include the Drava along the Croatian border, the Rába, the Szamos, the Sió, and the Ipoly along the Slovak border.
 Hungary has three major lakes.
 Lake Balaton, the largest, is 78 km long and from 3 to 14 km wide, with an area of 600 square km.
 Hungarians often refer to it as the Hungarian Sea.
 It is Central Europe's largest freshwater lake and an important recreation area.
 Its shallow waters offer good summer swimming, and in winter its frozen surface provides excellent opportunities for winter sports.
 Smaller bodies of water are Lake Velence (26 square km) in Fejér County and Lake Fertő (Neusiedler See—about 82 square km within Hungary), and the artificial Lake Tisza.

 Hungary has three major geographic regions (which are subdivided to seven smaller ones): the Great Alföld, lying east of the Danube River; the Transdanubia, a hilly region lying west of the Danube and extending to the Austrian foothills of the Alps; and the North Hungarian Mountains, which is a mountainous and hilly country beyond the northern boundary of the Great Hungarian Plain.

 The country's best natural resource is fertile land, although soil quality varies greatly.
 About 70% of the country's total territory is suitable for agriculture; of this portion, 72% is arable land.
 Hungary lacks extensive domestic sources of energy and raw materials needed for industrial development.